-After 3 trips to the country, I can absolutely say that Lake Atitlan is one my favorite places to visit in Guatemala.
-When I think about Guatemala, I picture the magical lake surrounded by epic mountains and volcanoes, and the charming traditional Mayan towns that surround it.
+After several trips to the country, I can absolutely say that Lake Atitlan is one my favorite places to visit in Guatemala.
+When I think about Guatemala, I picture the magical lake surrounded by epic mountains and volcanoes, and the vibrant traditional Mayan towns that surround it.
 I want to write about all the villages that I’ve visited, which are best for different travel styles, things to do during your stay, and some suggestions for the best Lake Atitlan hotels.

 Lake Atitlan Travel: Best Places to Visit in Guatemala